International Media Workshop for Journalists Discuss Institutional Peace

 The full version of “Peace Journalism Studies” can be downloaded on the website: Peace Journalism Studies (https://c11.kr/19wr2).

-Press Release: BY Heavenly Culture, World Peace, Restoration of Light (HWPL)
+Press Release: BY Heavenly Culture, World Peace, Restoration of Light (HWPL).